Corinne Diacre: International

-Diacre began her French national team career at the age of 18, debuting for the team on March 9, 1993.
+Diacre began her France national team career at the age of 18, debuting for the team on March 9, 1993.
 She was given captaincy a few years after her debut.
 Diacre then went on to represent France in the 1997, 2001 and 2005 European Championships, serving as the team's captain.

 Diacre scored the goal against England that qualified France for the 2003 World Cup, where they were eliminated in the first round.
 In August 2005, Diacre retired from the France national team at the age of 31, finishing her career with 121 national team caps.

+International goals

 Coaching career

-Diacre previously served as ASJ Soyaux's manager and the French national team's assistant manager.
+Diacre previously served as ASJ Soyaux's manager and the France national team's assistant manager.

 In June 2014, French men's professional club, Clermont Foot, appointed her as the replacement for head coach Helena Costa.
 On 4 August, her 40th birthday, she became the first woman to manage in the top two tiers of a men's European League, in a 2–1 Ligue 2 loss at Brest.

 After three full seasons all in Ligue 2, on 30 August 2017 Diacre left Clermont to become the manager of France's women's national team.
 She succeeded Olivier Echouafni and became the first woman in the role since January 2007.
 At the 2019 FIFA Women's World Cup, hosted by France, Diacre had the goal by the French Football Federation of reaching the final, despite the draw meaning that they would likely face favourites the United States in the quarter-finals.
 Despite a 2–1 loss at that stage to that team, Diacre said that she would remain in the job for the duration of her long-term contract.

 On 9 March 2023, the France Football Federation terminated Diacre amid reports of several top players, including captain Wendie Renard, refusing to play under her management.